 I’m going to give a little bit of an introduction, and then we’re going to go right into it, and the thing I want to make clear is that we’re all on the same page, that we want to provide tools, tips, and techniques, and make everybody feel comfortable with the subject, because it’s not always an easy subject to be talking about.
 But you’re not alone, and we’ve got some great people here tonight to help explore how it is that people who come together over these issues learn how to find strength in each other and tools and techniques for being able to move forward.
 We want to be sure that you have some things that you can take away from here that are going to help you in helping your family and helping your kid.

 So first off we have Dr. Michael Manos.
-Dr. Manos is a PhD, and he is head for the center of pediatric behavioral health at Cleveland Clinic Children’s.
+Dr. Manos is a Ph.D., and he is head for the center of pediatric behavioral health at Cleveland Clinic Children’s.
 Next we have Meg and Julian Foglietti.
 Meg is a former teacher and Julian is a high school senior.
 And then we have Nicki Salfer.
 Nicki is the founder and director of Tree of Knowledge Learning Academy, and CEO of Learning Concepts.
-Both Dr. Manos and Nicki also serve as adjunct professors, at different facilities, different establishments, so they both also do some teaching.
-So the first topic we’re going to go right into, we’re going to start with Dr. Manos, we want to kind of define a little bit what it is we’re talking about.
+Both Dr. Manos and Nicki also serve as adjunct professors, so they both also do some teaching.
+We’re going to start with Dr. Manos, we want to define what it is we’re talking about.